Interview Questions for IT Consultants:

-2. What, in your opinion, is the most important quality in an IT Consultant?
+2. What, in your opinion, is the most important quality of an IT consultant?

-Candidates should list attention to detail, creative approaches to problem-solving and good organizational skills as key attributes in an IT Consultant.
+Candidates should list attention to detail, creative approaches to problem-solving, and good organizational skills as key attributes of an IT consultant.

 3. How would you adapt to a client's business needs?